 web_docs = web_reader.load_data(urls=["https://example.com/article"])

-# Load from various sources using LlamaHub
+# Load from various sources using LlamaHub.

-# pip install llama-hub
+# pip install llama-index-readers-github llama-index-readers-notion

 from llama_index.readers.github import GithubRepositoryReader